grobx/udacity-CppND-final-project/README.md

 ##### void init_signals ()

 The `init_signals` member function is used to setup all the signal handlers that are needed for the application to function as expected.
-In particular, there are three signals that we are using.
+In particular, there are four signals that we are using.

 The `Layout::realize` signal is attached to a lambda function that will render the message "Application Started!" for 2.5 seconds before deleting it.

 The `Search::activate` is attached to a lambda function that extract the `term` using `Search::get_text` and call `define(term)` in order to perform the lookup in the dictionary.

 The `Search::term-selected` signal is attached to a lambda function that receive the `term` as a parameter and call `define(term)`.
 This last signal is the one that handle the term selection from a suggestion drop-down menu.

+Finally a 'Glib::Dispatcher' is used to render the result from the worker thread.
+We need this because Gtk render needs to be done in the main thread.

 ##### void define (Glib::ustring const& term)